Best of Hannity: America's Future Depends on Georgia

 And I think David's doing the best he can to try to secure the ballots and get people out.

-That none of that makes any sense and it hasn't really changed.
+None of that makes any sense and it hasn't really changed.

 We just don't know right now.

-And so it's it's a very iffy situation.
+And so it's a very iffy situation.

-The other thing I want to note real quickly is that we also don't know.
+The other thing I want to note real quickly is that we also don't know, we've seen an uptick in the early voting a bit versus the runoff.

-What we don't know is if the Republicans are voting now early vote and there won't be that big a vote on January 5th, or whether we'll still have a lot of the Republican vote on January 5th.
+What we don't know is if the Republicans are voting now early vote and there won't be that big a vote on January 5th or whether we'll still have a lot of the Republican vote on January 5th.

-All of those are variables that will really change the way uh these polls might turn out to be reality one way or another.
+All of those are variables that will really change the way these polls might turn out to be reality one way or another.

 You know, if you look at the UFOs.